Chao-Yang Lu’s academic webpage

 l Research interest

 In collaboration with Prof. Jian-Wei Pan (director of Quantum Physics and Quantum Information Division), I am leading three teams on quantum foundations and quantum technology with atoms, photons, and solid states (APS).
-The team has currently 3 postdocs and 15 students.
+The team has currently 3 professors, 3 associate professors, 3 postdocs and 20 students.

 l Recent news from the group members